Did you happen to read BlackRock CEO Larry Fink’s January 2018 letter in the New York Times?

 “At a base level, you just don’t separate what you believe from who or what you are and how you make these decisions,” said Hoehler.
 By letting his Christian values guide discussions with his clients, Hoehler believes he develops especially strong and trusting relationships with them.

 “A lot of the hard – and heart – stuff comes out in the conference room,” he said.
 Like a discussion with parents about disinheriting their estranged children.
 “That’s not just a financial decision.”
 Those deep conversations take his relationship with his client to another level.
-“We’re as much counselor as advisor,” he said.
+“We’re as much counselor as financial professional,” he said.
 “We know our clients better than their pastors do.”

 Modern Socially Responsible Investing